thenumbernine/langfix-lua/README.md

 `a?.b`, `a?['b']`, `a?()`, `a?.b()`, `a?:b()`, `a.b?()`, `a?.b?()`, `a:b?()`, `a?:b?()` etc ... to bailout evaluation of indexes and calls early.

-"safe-navigation-assign operator": `a?.b=c` means "if a doesn't exist then bail out early.  if b doesn't exist then assign it c.  return b."

 ## Non-Nil Assertion Operator:

 `a!.b`, `a!['b']`, `a!()`, `a!.b()`, `a!:b()`, `a.b!()`, `a!.b?()`, `a:b!()`, `a!:b!()` etc ... to error when an indexed field is `nil`.